CTorresKnox/Technical-Portfolio/README.md

 ### About
-I am a student at the University of Tennessee studying business analytics, economics, and supply chain management.
+I am currently studying business analytics, economics and supply chain management.
 This technical portfolio is comprised of academic projects, research, analysis, and coding related work.
 My current interests are: economic research, supply chain management, legal research, data analysis, and current events.
 This portfolio was made with the intention to demonstrate my technical skills that I have learned.
 For more information, please click on one of the links posted.

 # Table of Contents
 ### - Projects